President Trump 'strongly' considering commuting Rod Blagojevich's sentence

 "His wife I think is fantastic and I'm thinking about commuting his sentence very strongly," the president added.
 "I think it's enough, seven years."

-Trump also indicated that an announcement about commuting the sentence is likely soon.
+President Trump also indicated that his announcement about the sentence could happen soon.

+ABC7 has reached out to the Blagojevich's family and his attorneys for comment.